zenierontop/bwe-nix/UPCOMING_CHANGES.md

 <hr>

-- [x] Removal of "Dark Red" and "Dark Purple" colors
+- [x] Removal of "Dark Red", "Dark Purple" and "god" colors
 - [ ] Addition of mouth animations to all bonzi colors
 - [ ] Removal of eSpeak